Amanah KiwiSaver Plan - Ethical Mandate

 about our ethical mandate

-Our Ethical Mandate complies with the investment standards set by the Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI).
 We believe that the AAOIFI standards promote investments which seek to consider both financial return and social good.
-We believe Amanah KiwiSaver Plan advances a strong ethical statement and make it an appropriate investment vehicle not only for persons who abide by similar religious principles, but also for those who ethically value these investment ideals.
+We believe Amanah KiwiSaver Plan advances a strong ethical statement and makes it an appropriate investment vehicle not only for persons who abide by similar religious principles, but also for those who ethically value these investment ideals.

-These restrictions mean that our investment products may not leverage (borrow against) investor funds, or invest in derivatives and other complex, high-risk financial products.
-Additionally, hedging instruments cannot be used to manage currency risk as they are derivatives and therefore prohibited by the Ethical Mandate.
+Additionally, hedging instruments cannot be used to manage currency risk as they are derivatives and therefore are prohibited by the Ethical Mandate.

 Amanah KiwiSaver Plan may only hold “Authorised Investments”; for Amanah Growth Fund this is currently defined as investment products approved as compliant with the Ethical Mandate and cash (New Zealand dollars).

-AmanahNZ is currently the only ethical investment product which has been approved as an “Authorised Investment.”
+AmanahNZ is currently the only ethical investment product that has been approved as an “Authorised Investment.”
 AmanahNZ is managed by Amanah Trust Management (NZ) Limited, the parent company of the Manager and Amanah Growth Fund invests into the US dollar denominated AmanahNZ units.
-Investment products may be approved as compliant with the Ethical Mandate by the Amanah Ethical Advisory Board.

 The Amanah Ethical Advisory Board is responsible for reviewing the Ethical Mandate compliance of Amanah KiwiSaver Plan, Amanah Growth Fund and its investments.
 The Advisory Board reviews compliance with the Ethical Mandate but does not undertake investment selection.
 The current members of the Advisory Board can be viewed here.